Joseph Sherburne

+Joseph Herbert Sherburne (1850-1938) was an American businessman and merchant who established several businesses in Browning, Montana including the Mercantile Company and the first bank.
+He started his career operating a trading post and trading with tribal groups in Oklahoma, before moving to Montana.

+Sherburne and his wife became actively involved in Browning society.
+His company achieved the first successful oil drilling operation in Montana, located in the Swift Current Valley near Sherburne Lake which was later named after him.

+Early life

-Joseph Herbert Sherburne was born December 12, 1850, in Phillips, Maine, to Joseph and Betsy Sherburne.
+Sherburne was born December 12, 1850, in Phillips, Maine, to Joseph and Betsy Sherburne.
 Sherburne left school when he was 15 years old and moved to Minnesota to work with his uncle on the state's first railroad.

+Career

 Sometime between 1866 and 1876 Sherburne relocated to Arkansas City, Kansas, working as a druggist, miller, and storekeeper.
 While working as a shopkeeper in Arkansas City, he began trading with multiple tribal groups in Oklahoma to acquire buffalo hides.
 He then sold the hides in St. Louis, Missouri.

 In 1876 Sherburne established a trading post, under federal license, to solidify his business relations with the Ponca and other Indian tribes in the Oklahoma Territory.
 In 1879, Joseph Sherburne married Gertrude Lockley.
 The Sherburnes began their family in the Oklahoma Territory but encountered several hardships in operating the trading post.
 After the failure of a cattle ranching venture, Joseph temporarily moved back to Arkansas City and opened both real estate and insurance businesses to pay off his debts.
 The following spring he sold his land interests in the Oklahoma Territory to a larger ranching operation, subcontracting to process and market their beef for Indian agencies throughout the region.